Rhône Glacier

 The Rhône Glacier (Rhonegletscher, Walliser German: Rottengletscher, glacier du Rhône, ghiacciaio del Rodano) is a glacier in the Swiss Alps and the source of the river Rhône and one of the primary contributors to Lake Geneva in the far eastern end of the Swiss canton of Valais.
-Because the glacier is located close to the Furka Pass road it is easily accessible.
+While the glacier is accessible via the Furka Pass road, it can only be visited between the summer solstice and the autumnal equinox (roughly 120 days a year).

 Geography

 The Rhône Glacier is the largest glacier in the Urner Alps.
 It lies on the south side of the range at the source of the Rhône.
 The Undri Triftlimi (3,081 m) connects it to the Trift Glacier.
 The glacier is located on the northernmost part of the canton of Valais, between the Grimsel Pass and the Furka Pass and is part of the Oberwald municipality.
 The Dammastock (3,630 m) is the highest summit above the glacier.

 Evolution

+In recent years, the Rhône Glacier has become a prominent example of Alpine glacier retreat.
+According to a 2025 report by Swissinfo, since 1850, the glacier has lost about 60% of its volume.
+Between 2023 and 2024, the melt rate was recorded at 2.5%, exceeding the average of the previous decade.

-The Rhône Glacier is easily accessible so its evolution is observed since the 19th century.
-The glacier lost ~1300 m during the last 120 years leaving behind a track of naked stone.
+Because of its easy accessibility the evolution of the Rhône Glacier has been observed since the 19th century.
+During the last 120 years, the glacier has retreated approximately 1300 metres, leaving behind a track of naked stone.